August 2, 2022

 “Susan was the most confident, positive person I’ve ever known,” said her husband, Joey.
 “She was fiercely independent.
 Her motto was: It is what you make of it.
 She was good at everything she did and refused to be negative.
 She wasn’t going to let cancer get in the way of her life.”

-When I asked Joey about Buncombe Street, he said, “Two things: The Joy Class and Grover.
+When Joey was asked about Buncombe Street, he said, “Two things: The Joy Class and Grover.
 The Joy Class is an inspiration and has been incredibly giving to us.
 And Grover was there for us through the entire 12 years of Susan’s illness.
 He and Susan had coffee every other Friday for years.
 I think he sent a card every day for the past five years.
 Seriously, we have stacks of cards with smiley faces all over them.”

 Another meaningful relationship was with Rev. Jerry Temple.
 “On the day of the second surgery, Rev. Temple came.
 It was his first day at Buncombe Street and he said, ‘I don’t know y’all.
 I’m the new guy.’
 We connected immediately.
 It seemed full circle when Trey was able to serve as acolyte for Jerry’s final service in June.”